- UFC 280 odds for Aljamain Sterling are favoring the champ -175 against former bantamweight champion T.J. Dillashaw as a +150 underdog.

 - This will technically be Sterling’s second title defense of the 135-pound strap.

 - Can Dillashaw become champion again at 36 after a long layoff,?we find out!

-UFC 279 is set for September 10th and is set to feature Aljamain Sterling vs. T.J.
+UFC 280 is set to feature Aljamain Sterling vs. T.J.
 Dillashaw for the bantamweight title.
-Sterling defeated Petr Yan twice, once by Yan throwing an illegal knee and the rematch saw Sterling craft an excellent gameplan to secure his legitimacy as the 135-pound champion.
+Sterling defeated Petr Yan twice, once by Yan throwing an illegal knee and the rematch saw Sterling craft an excellent game plan to secure his legitimacy as the 135-pound champion.
 Dillashaw has only fought once since 2019, picking up a split decision win over Corey Sandhangen in 2021.

 Sterling vs Dillashaw Odds

-As per at BetMGM Sportsbook, Aljamain Sterling has an implied win probability of 67.2% with a $205 wager put down on the champ netting $100 profit.
+As per BetMGM Sportsbook, Aljamain Sterling has an implied win probability of 63.6% with a $175 wager put down on the champ netting $100 profit.
 When these odds initially opened Sterling was an even bigger favorite, with some early public betting money going on Dillashaw, thus shortening this betting line.

 Betting on Sterling vs Dillashaw